Expectant mums seeking some gentle, at-home exercise should consider pregnancy yoga online.

-Whether you were very active before falling pregnant, or are looking to incorporate some gentle exercise into your life now that you're having a baby, yoga is a brilliant option.
+Whether you were very active before falling pregnant, or simply want to incorporate some mellow exercise into your life now that you're having a baby, yoga is a brilliant option.

 Yoga with Adrienne

 https://www.youtube.com/watch?v=0cKnStmV1dI Adrienne is one of the internet's top yogis, with her videos on the practise some of the highest viewed on YouTube.

 She shares yoga videos for a range of needs (toning, destress, etc), and has a brilliant offering for those wanting to do during pregnancy.

 One particular video, with over 600,000 views, sees Adrienne and a friend demonstrating five yoga poses that are suitable and safe for all three trimesters of pregnancy.
 The poses include an adapted table-top position, as well as (the aptly named) child's pose, which is gentle on a pregnant body.

 You'll just need a durable yoga mat, like this YogaMatters machine-washable mat.
 Plus a decent sized space to carry out your poses in.

 Triyoga is a leading London yoga studio, who moved their popular pregnancy yoga classes online during the coronavirus lockdown.

 Mums-to-be can still take advantage of their online classes from the comfort and safety of their own home.
 With their Pregnancy Open class currently taking place daily at different times (so you'll be able to find a few classes a week that suit your schedule).